Tahul/nuxt-edgedb/README.md

 If you enable `required_verification`, you will need to configure a SMTP server for you EdgeDB instance.

-You can find further instructions on how to use [Mailtrap](https://mailpit.axllent.org/docs/configuration/) locally to debug this feature [here](https://www.edgedb.com/docs/guides/auth/index#email-and-password).
+You can find further instructions on how to use [Mailtrap](https://mailpit.axllent.org/docs/configuration/) locally to try this feature [here](https://www.edgedb.com/docs/guides/auth/index#email-and-password).

 > Do not forget these steps must also be performed on your production environment.